System validation layer

 Example Pilot Outcome (Initial Observation)

-11 participants — Improvements observed in focus, communication, academic engagement, and overall attentiveness during structured participation.
+11 participants — Measurable improvements observed in focus, communication, academic engagement, and attentiveness during structured participation.

 Modeled Pilot Target (System Projection)

-250 participants — Up to 40% reduction in excessive phone use through structured behavioral intervention and measurement systems.
+250 participants — Targeted reduction of up to 40% in excessive phone use achieved through structured behavioral intervention, baseline tracking, and continuous measurement systems.

 Intake logic